Élodie Gossuin: Miss France and Miss Europe

 For one year, Gossuin travelled in France with Geneviève de Fontenay, president of the Miss France committee.
-She was ranked in the Top 10 at the Miss Universe 2001 contest in San Juan, Puerto Rico.
+She was ranked in the Top 10 at the Miss Universe 2001 contest in Bayamón, Puerto Rico.
 She then won the Miss Europe 2001 contest in Beirut, Lebanon, and then began working as a model and making publicity appearances.

 Her Miss Europe runners-up were: